ralfjanser/projects/Battery Data Set/README.md

-Experiments on Li-Ion batteries.
-Charging and discharging at different temperatures.
-Records the impedance as the damage criterion.
+__Battery Data Set__

+__Li-ion Battery Aging Datasets__

+This data set has been collected from a custom built battery prognostics testbed at the NASA Ames Prognostics Center of Excellence (PCoE).
+Li-ion batteries were run through 3 different operational profiles (charge, discharge and Electrochemical Impedance Spectroscopy) at different temperatures.
+Discharges were carried out at different current load levels until the battery voltage fell to preset voltage thresholds.
+Some of these thresholds were lower than that recommended by the OEM (2.7 V) in order to induce deep discharge aging effects.
+Repeated charge and discharge cycles result in accelerated aging of the batteries.
+The experiments were stopped when the batteries reached the end-of-life (EOL) criteria of 30% fade in rated capacity (from 2 Ah to 1.4 Ah).

 The data set was provided by the Prognostics CoE at NASA Ames.

-Format 	The set is in .mat format and has been zipped.
+The dataset format is in .mat format (matlab) and has been zipped.

 __Datasets__